lancercat/make_env/readme.md

 The scripts to setup enviornments for the OSOCR family on arch-based systems.

-Also a feasible script to set up enviornment for beginners.
+Also a feasible script to set up deep learning (pytorch-cuda-pycharm) enviornment for beginners.

 A kind remider: Always audit downloaded scripts before running them.